 Hurricane-force winds are never predictable.
 They constantly vary in intensity and direction.
-Cracking your windows can allow even more air pressure to build up within your home as the winds whip through your residence.
+Cracking your windows can allow even more air pressure to build within your home as the winds whip through your residence.
 This trapped air will have to escape and can severely damage your home while finding an exit route.
-Also, cracking your windows can allow more debris to enter your home and damage your property.
-Currently, scientists agree that cracking your windows during a hurricane is antiquated advice that will not only not help prevent damage, but can actually lead to more destruction.
+Also, opening your windows can allow more debris to enter your home and damage your property.
+Currently, scientists agree that it's a bad idea to crack your windows in preparation for the arrival of a hurricane — that you'll be following outdated advice that can actually lead to more destruction.

-What to Do
+What to Do Instead

 Another option for the conscientious homeowner is the installation of impact-resistant windows.
-These windows, which look the same as traditional windows, are more able to withstand wind and debris.
-To prevent damage to your home as far as possible during a hurricane, your aim should be to close up your house, not invite wind in by opening windows.
+These windows, which look the same as traditional windows, are more able to withstand wind and flying debris.
+To prevent damage to your home as far as possible during a hurricane, your aim should be to close up your house, not invite the wind inside by opening windows.